miguel776/spring-mvc-jpa-junit-crud/README.md

 - Show a list of employees by department
 - Delete an employee
 - Update an employee

+The Employees entity is related to the Departments entity with a cardinality 1 Department has N Employees, and 1 Employee belongs to 1 Department.

 # configuration will start the embedded Tomcat instance on port 9090.
 You can change the port as required.